anabaei/Blockchain/README.md

 > ss.AddPersonScore("amirnabaei", 17);  // when setting variables we use direct call as here, if we wanted return then we add call as in dev environment we did (to get async handler back)
 > ss.GetScore.call("amirnabaei");
 ```
-* By passing above it says our ScoreStore program now running on blockchain and is ready to use.
+* By passing above it says our ScoreStore program now running on blockchain and is ready to use
 #### Call External Contract
 * We want to call contract a from contract b
 * After running truffle init then create a contract